AdobeDocs/commerce-admin-developer/src/pages/index.md

 # Commerce Admin Development

-Learn how to customize the Adobe Commerce and Magento Open Source Admin application.
+Learn how to customize the Adobe Commerce and Magento Open Source Admin application for PHP extensions.
+See the [Adobe Commerce Admin UI SDK](https://developer.adobe.com/commerce/extensibility/admin-ui-sdk/) documentation for updating the Admin for apps developed with Adobe Developer App Builder.

 <Resources slots="heading, links"/>